bic-org-uk/bic-lcf/docs/LCF-ProfileValidation.md

 5. Confirm Patron#1 can view the loans and charges of Patron#2.

 ## Profile P06 - Circulation
+Ensure that an Item can be issued to a Patron, renewed and then returned, thus creating and completing a Loan of the Item.
+Ensure that an Item that incurs a loan fee can be issued, renewed, and returned, ensuring the loan fees are created as Charges against the Patron record.

+*Note:* It would be desirable to exercise overdue fine creation, however, this would require the amendment of the server perceived datetime or have a zero-time loan period, which is not expected behaviour.

 ## Profile P07 - Reservations
+Ensure that an Item can be reserved by a Patron.
+Ensure that a Manifestation can be reserved by a Patron.

 ## Profile P08 - Patron Debt Management
+Ensure that the Charges for a Patron can be listed.
+Ensure that a Payment can be made against a Charge.
+Ensure that the resulting outstanding Charges have been reduced inline with the Payment made.

 ## Profile P09 - Cataloguing